-Whether it be the vacation rental at the beach, a resort vacation, a trip or a cruise, many families find vacation more restful and enjoyable when they bring their nanny along to help.
+Whether it be the vacation rental at the beach, a resort vacation, a trip or a cruise, many families find vacation more restful and enjoyable when they agree to taking a nanny on vacation with them to help.

 Traveling with your nanny can be expensive, and there are some "rules for the road" to be considered when evaluating this option:

 - Nanny travel expenses are the family's responsibilities, including meals during the holiday.
 If you will not be eating together as a family, a reasonable daily meal stipend should be arranged.

 - Nanny is working and her hours and duties should be planned and discussed prior to making arrangements.
 Clear communication and expectations are a must.
 Often parents and the nanny are working side by side, and this is a big consideration.
 Chances are your nanny is accustomed to considerable authority and autonomy when working with your children and this is a big adjustment for all parties.

 - Payday should not be interrupted, and if you are using nanny for additional hours or days they must be compensated.